No products in the cart.

 If you’re looking for a fun distraction that your kid is REALLY going to get into, look no further than this simple DIY wood tablet (or laptop!) toy.
 Kids are enthralled by the gadgets and gizmos they see adults using, and though I’m not a huge fan of screen time for toddlers,

 I do think we can teach them to use tech creatively and responsibly.
 This little faux tablet has a “screen” that can be drawn on over and over again and can easily be converted into a laptop for pretend play (without the negative effects of an actual screen).

 Bonus?
 This quick little project is SO great for road trips, and it’s magnetic cover allows kids to keep their drawings safe from smudges and accidental erasures until they’re ready to open it and start on some new art or “work”.

 To make your own DIY play tablet or laptop you’ll need:

-- (2) 1/2″ round dot magnets (craft magnets actually work better for little hands than the really powerful neodymium kind)
+- Round dot magnets like these (craft magnets actually work better for little hands than the really powerful neodymium kind)

 - Note: You can also use small magnetic snaps if you don’t want to drill!